-Faults in Showmanship:

-Faults can be classified as minor, major or severe.
-The judge will determine the appropriate classification of a fault based upon the degree and/or frequency of the infraction.

-Minor Faults: deduction of 5 points:
+Scoring

+Exhibitors are to be scored from 0 to infinity, with 70 denoting an average performance.

+Patterns will be divided into 6 to 10 maneuvers, as specified by the judge, and each maneuver will be scored from +3 to -3 with $\frac{1}{2}$ point increments acceptable that will be added or subtracted from 70.

+Maneuver scores should be determined independent of penalties, and should reflect equal consideration of both performance of the exhibitor's pattern and the form and effectiveness of the exhibitor and presentation of horse to result in the following scores: +3 Excellent, +2 Very Good, +1 Good, 0 Average or Correct, -1 Poor, -2 Very Poor, -3 Extremely Poor.

+Exhibitors overall form and effectiveness should also be scored from 0 to 5 with 0 to 2 Average, 3 Good, 4 Very Good, 5 Excellent.

+Penalties

+Three Point Penalties (- 3 points for every time they happen)

+- Break of gait at the walk or trot up to 2 strides - Over or under turning up to 1/8 of a turn - Ticking or hitting the cone - Sliding a pivot foot - Lifting a pivot foot during a pivot and replacing it in the same place - Lifting a foot in a set up and replacing it in the same place after presentation

+Five Point Penalties (-5 points for every time they happen)

-Break of gait at walk or trot for up to two strides Over or under turning up to 1/8 of a turn Ticking or hitting cone Sliding a pivot foot Lifting a pivot foot during a pivot or set-up and replacing it in the same place Major Faults: deduction of 10 points: Not performing the gait or not stopping within 10 feet of designated area Break of gait at walk or trot for more than 2strides Splitting the cone (Cone between the horse and handler) Horse stepping out of or moving the hind end significantly during a pivot or turn Horse stepping out of set-up after presentation Over/under turning 1/8 to 1/4 turn Severe Faults: deduction of 20 points Severe faults avoid disgualification but should be placed below other exhibitors that do not incur a severe fault Exhibitor is not in the required position during inspection Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during the set-up Standing directly in front of the horse Loss of lead shank Holding chain or two hands on shank Severe disobedience including: rearing or pawing; horse continually circling exhibitor Disgualifications: should not be placed Loss of control of horse that endangers exhibitor, other horses, or judge Horse becomes separated from exhibitor Failure to display correct number Willful abuse Never performing specific gait Excessive schooling or training; use of artificial aids Knocking over the cone or going off pattern Illegal equipment Over or under turning by more than 1/4 turn
+- Not performing the specific gait or not stopping within 10 feet of designated location - Break of gait at walk or trot for more than 2 strides - Splitting the cone (cone between the horse and exhibitor) - Horse stepping out of or moving the hind end significantly during a pivot or turn - Horse stepping out of set-up after presentation - Horse resting a foot or hips in a set-up - Over or under turning 1/8 to 1⁄2 turn

+Ten Point Penalties (-10 points every time they happen)

+- Exhibitor is not in the required position during inspection

+- Exhibitor touching the horse or kicking or pointing their feet at the horse's feet during the set-up

+- Standing directly in front of the horse

+- Loss of lead shank

+- Holding chain or two hands on shank

+- Blatant disobedience including:

+- Biting

+- o Kicking

+- o Rearing

+- o Pawing

+- Horse continually circling exhibitor

+Disqualifications (This horse receives a 0 and should not be placed)

+- Loss of control of horse that endangers exhibitor, other horses or judge

+- Horse becomes separated from exhibitor

+- Failure to display correct number

+- Willful abuse

+- Excessive schooling or training

+- Use of artificial aids

+- Illegal equipment

+- Off Pattern including:

+- Knocking over or wrong side of cone or marker

+- Never performing designated gait

+- Over or under turning more than 1⁄4 turn